 - Perfect Passover Playlists: Use these curated Spotify playlists to help create atmosphere throughout your seder.
 They include songs that are perfect for your youngest participants, as well as old-time, family-friendly favorites.

 - A Shalom Sesame Parody Video: “Les Matzarables” will surely get everyone in the mood for the excitement of the seder!
-Join with familiar, furry characters as they sing about Passover to a tune reminiscent of the classic Les Miserables.
+Join with familiar, furry characters as they sing about Passover to a tune reminiscent of the song "Master of the House" from the classic Les Miserables.

 - Easy Seder Activities You Haven’t Tried Yet: No need to do things the same way you always have (unless you want to, of course).
 These creative, experiential ideas will enliven the whole seder experience

-- What have you learned, seen, experienced, or appreciated in other virtual worship or programming this year that would be valuable to include in your virtual seder?"
+- What have you learned, seen, experienced, or appreciated in other worship or programming that would be valuable to include in your seder?"

-- How would you like people to prepare to join this virtual seder?
+- How would you like people to prepare to join this seder?

 - What is making your table festive?

-- What could you do to welcome and connect people participating in this virtual seder?
+- What could you do to welcome and connect people participating in this seder?

 - What is exciting about your seder this year?
 Why?
 How can it feel similar to, or different from, last year’s Passover experiences?

 - Which symbol on the seder plate is the most important to you?
 Why?